civil-ua/civil-ua.github.io/pages/publications.md

         </div>
 <p>
 <div class="paper">
-            <div><strong>Approximating the ideal observer for joint signal detection and localization tasks by use of supervised learning methods</strong><br>W Zhou, H Li, MA Anastasio<br>
+            <div><strong>Approximating the ideal observer for joint signal detection and localization tasks by use of supervised learning methods</strong><br>
+                Weimin Zhou, Hua Li, Mark A Anastasio<br>
-                IEEE transactions on medical imaging<br>
+                IEEE Transactions on Medical Imaging<br>
                 <a href="https://ieeexplore.ieee.org/iel7/42/9273282/09139307.pdf">[Paper]</a>
                 <a href="/assets/bibtex/approximating2020.txt">[BibTex]</a>
                 <br>